Strategic Network Creation for Enabling Greedy Routing: General Metrics

 \section{General Metrics}

-In this section, we study our model in general metric spaces.
+Now we consider general metric spaces.
 Naturally, all negative results from the preceding sections, like hardness and non-convergence results, immediately carry over.
 Specifically, the results that are not implicit in the proofs in this section is that computing best responses is NP-hard, that GE are not \(\Omega(\frac{\alpha n}{\alpha + n})\) -approximate NE and that GE may not exist.